Updated Jan. 24, 2026, at 9:35 a.m.

 Local officials use these thresholds — in consultation with National Weather Service experts, County Emergency Management, the Health Department, County Human Services, the Homeless Services Department (formerly the Joint Office of Homeless Services) and the Portland Bureau of Emergency Management — to activate emergency severe weather shelter plans.

-Officials will continue to monitor forecasts through the winter season in the event that conditions require severe weather warming shelters to reopen.
+Officials will continue to monitor forecasts through the winter season in the event that conditions require emergency severe weather shelters to open.

 Multnomah County Library locations can provide a warm space during the daytime.
 Hours and locations can be found at this webpage (note that some locations are closed for construction).